Duple Dominant: Variants

 The original Dominant had a windscreen (and matching rear windows) of the same height as the side windows.
 After 1976 it received a new design of grille and was known as the Dominant I. It remained in production throughout the Dominant's production life as a cheaper alternative to the Dominant II and because the deeper windscreens of the later Dominant marks were incompatible with some front-engined chassis.
 Some Dominant I bodies had Dominant II style rear windows, and/or headlights and front grilles.
 Special narrow bodies built for use on the Channel Islands retained the pre-1976 style grille until the end of production.

 The Dominant II (introduced in 1976) had a deeper windscreen, rectangular headlights, a different grille and a smaller, flat, single piece rear window.

-The Dominant III was designed to satisfy a Scottish Bus Group requirement for express coaches, and featured shallow, parallelogram-shaped flat double-glazed side windows similar to those on SBG's previous Alexander M-type coaches.
+The Dominant III was designed to satisfy a Scottish Bus Group (SBG) requirement for express coaches, and featured shallow, parallelogram-shaped flat double-glazed side windows similar to those on SBG's previous Alexander M-type coaches.
 Most Dominant IIIs featured a small Dominant I style windscreen mounted in the lower Dominant II position so as to allow a destination display to be included without breaking the roof line, but others had full-height Dominant II type windscreens.
 The small high-level windows were designed for SBG's overnight Scotland to London services where quietness was more important than passenger views, but nevertheless some other operators did buy the Dominant III as a touring coach.
 After being retired from long-distance services many SBG Dominant IIIs were rebuilt with larger Dominant I/II or Dominant IV windows to make them more suitable for general coaching work, and many were given replacement bodies later in life.

 The Dominant IV had slightly shallower side windows than those on the Dominant I and II, and these were available with flat glass as an option.
 Examples were built with all three varieties of windscreen size/position (Dominant I, Dominant II or hybrid Dominant III style).
 A few Dominant II/IV hybrids were built with stepped window lines, with larger Dominant I/II windows towards the front and shallower Dominant IV windows towards the rear.